List of Firefly (TV series) characters: Saffron

 "Saffron" is one of several known aliases of a character played by Christina Hendricks.
 She is a very crafty and amoral con artist who assumes convenient identities to commit grand thefts.
 She is also known to seduce—and frequently marry—her marks.

-Malcolm Reynolds and the crew of Serenity have encountered her twice as of the close of the original Firefly series.
+Malcolm Reynolds and the crew of Serenity encountered her twice.

 In "Our Mrs. Reynolds", Mal finds himself married to her in an obscure native ceremony, as she pretends to be a demure, compliant girl trained to be a subservient wife.
 Saffron overtakes the crew with stealth and guile and sends the ship off to be scrapped by pirates, but they manage to escape.

 In "Trash", she convinces Mal to steal a priceless antique laser pistol owned by a man who turns out to be another husband of hers.
 She manages to steal the artifact from them, but the crew were secretly playing her from the beginning and take the artifact back for themselves.

 When last seen, Saffron is trapped in a trash bin by Inara, awaiting release by the authorities who are en route to her location.

 Saffron's real name is unknown to the Serenity crew.
 She poses as "Bridget" for Mal's smuggler friend Monty, and as "Yolanda" to Durran, the wealthy owner of the priceless Lassiter laser pistol, both of whom also married her.
 Mal quips on this name confusion in "Trash" by calling her "Yo-Saff-Bridge".

 According to Serenity crew member and Companion Inara Serra, Saffron has had some Companion training.
 This organization of legal, high-society courtesans appears to provide its members with psychological education to enable them to establish more than a merely sexual relationship with their clients.
 Saffron uses these skills to help her seduce her marks, even attempting to seduce Inara herself.

 Both Mal and Durran suspect Saffron is mentally unbalanced, because she reverts to seduction when caught or trapped.
 This usually follows events of aggression toward or contempt for her targets.
 She seems unable to trust anyone, telling Mal that everyone plays everybody else.